-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Medicare Part A and Part B services.
 Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
-If you are eligible for full Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
 (Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.)
-See Chapter 4, Section 1.2, for information about your maximum out-of-pocket amount.
+See Chapter 4, Section 1.2 for information about your maximum out-of-pocket amount.